 First, Windows 10 on ARM will run all 16 million of the Windows desktop applications that people have come to know and love.
 The full version of Office 2016, Adobe’s professional suite of creativity applications, and niche software like AutoCAD will run on the platform this time around.
 Windows RT was limited to only the paltry apps in the Windows Store, in addition to a ported version of Office 2013.
 That wasn’t good enough.

 Second, it’s not just Microsoft working on the project.
 Qualcomm is fully on board, and at least three influential PC makers are already slated to make ARM-based Windows 10 systems.
 This forms an interesting alliance.
 Qualcomm wants to sell more processors, and the PC makers want to sell budget computers without paying for expensive Intel hardware.
-Everyone involved has reason to make Windows 10 work on ARM, and work well.
+Everyone involved has reason to make

 What will ARM-based notebooks look like?